Rescue and Rebuild

 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.

-You can boot your Linode into Rescue Mode to perform system recovery tasks and transfer data off your disks, if necessary.
+You can boot your Linode into Rescue Mode to perform system recovery tasks and transfer data off the disks, if necessary.

-If you are unable to resolve your system’s issues, you can rebuild your Linode from a backup or start over with a fresh Linux distribution.
+If you are unable to resolve the system issues, you can rebuild the Linode from a backup or start over with a fresh Linux distribution.

 While this guide outlines the recovery tools that Linode makes available to you, it does not provide a specific troubleshooting strategy.
 Our other guides offer a logical progression of steps you can follow when troubleshooting different symptoms:

-If you are not able to establish basic network connections with your Linode, we recommend that you review the Troubleshooting Basic Connection Issues guide.
+If you are not able to establish basic network connections with the Linode, then Linode recommends that you review the Troubleshooting Basic Connection Issues guide.

-If you can ping your Linode but can’t access SSH, follow the Troubleshooting SSH guide.
+If you can ping the Linode but can’t access SSH, follow the Troubleshooting SSH guide.

 If you can access SSH but are experiencing an outage with a web server or other service, review Troubleshooting Web Servers, Databases, and Other Services.